KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

     Commands:
-      classes     Find all classes that match CLASSNAME. info        Display general info for the provider. interop     Display the brand information for the... namespaces  Display the brand information for the... ping        Ping the provider defined by targetid. profiles    Display registered profile information for...
+      classes     Find all classes that match CLASSNAME. info        Display general info for the provider. interop     Display interop namespace for the provider. namespaces  Display public namespaces for the provider. ping        Ping the provider defined by targetid. profiles    Display registered profiles for provider.

 .. _`smicli provider classes --help`: